 - Comparative vocabulary use for each comparison pair.

-- Unified operation across US and EPO datasets.
+- Unified operation across US and EPO and WIPO datasets.

 - Searching in original languages, including Chinese.